Inselnova Wiki

 Charter Odds

 Even when every condition is met, colonisation is not guaranteed.
 The founding charter must be ratified, and fortune plays a role.
-The base charter odds sit at 65%, but the two types of expedition are judged differently.
+The base charter odds sit at 65%, and the same Expansion Stress applies whether the charter settles empty land or razes a Forsaken governor's island.
+Both grow your realm by one holding, so the Council judges them alike.

 ScenarioCharter OddsNotes